 Opiates are among the most addictive substances in the United States.
-So many people are prescribed painkillers, whether it be for acute pain or chronic pain, and end up having addiction by the time they are done with their prescription.
-The main drug found in most prescription painkillers, such as OxyContin and Percocet, is an opioid called Oxycodone.
-According to the Centers for Disease Control and Prevention (CDC), 46 people die every day from overdoses involving prescription opioids.
+So many people have prescribed painkillers, whether for acute pain or chronic pain and end up having addiction by the time they are done with their prescription.
+The primary drug found in most prescription painkillers, such as OxyContin and Percocet, is an opioid called Oxycodone.
+According to the Centers for Disease Control and Prevention (CDC), 46 people die from overdoses involving prescription opioids every day.
 In 2017, prescription opioids continued to contribute to the epidemic in the U.S. – they were involved in more than 35% of all opioid overdose deaths.

-That isn’t even counting the deaths due to heroin overdoses, which often stem from addicts first starting with prescription opioids before switching to heroin.
-When people have a painkiller prescription that they have become dependent on and run out of refills or money, they usually go to heroin because it is cheaper, easier to obtain, and a stronger high.
+That isn’t even counting the deaths due to heroin overdoses, which often stem from addicts starting with prescription opioids before switching to heroin.
+When people have a painkiller prescription that they have become dependent on and run out of refills or money, they usually go to heroin because it is cheaper, easier to obtain, and a more potent high.

 Why was Suboxone Created?

-Since this opioid crisis began, and even years before it was publicly recognized, there have been tests, experiments, and other trial and errors to help those that are addicted to opiates, such as heroin, oxycodone, hydrocodone, and others, to successfully quit with very little withdrawal symptoms.
+Since this opioid crisis began, and even years before it was publicly recognized, there have been tests, experiments, and other trials and errors to help those addicted to opiates, such as heroin, oxycodone, hydrocodone, and others, to quit with minimal withdrawal symptoms successfully.

-There are many ways an addict can detox from opiates such as therapy, group support groups, natural herbs, cold turkey, and many more, but the one medication that has proven to be the best at safely getting addicts off the dangerous street or prescription opiates is Suboxone.
-Unfortunately, the dark side is that many of those same individuals become hooked on the Suboxone itself, and require a medical detox to safely get off the drug.
+There are many ways an addict can detox from opiates, such as therapy, group support groups, natural herbs, cold turkey, and many more.
+Still, the one medication that has proven to be the best at safely getting addicts off the dangerous street, or prescription opiates is Suboxone.
+Unfortunately, the dark side is that many of those same individuals become hooked on the Suboxone itself and require a medical detox to get off the drug safely.
 If abused in large doses by opioid-naive individuals, Suboxone can create a euphoric high similar to heroin or other painkillers.

 Since Suboxone is an opioid, can a user get high off it?
-Yes, it is still possible to abuse Suboxone if the user does not have a tolerance built up from a strong opioid, especially if it is smoked, snorted or injected.
-The rush is less potent than traditional opioids, and if abused, there is a point where the high levels off and the user can’t get any higher.
+Yes, it is still possible to abuse Suboxone if the user does not have a tolerance built up from a potent opioid, especially if it is smoked, snorted, or injected.
+The rush is less potent than traditional opioids, and if abused, there is a point where the high levels are off, and the user can’t get any higher.

-When Suboxone is not being used as a component of a drug abuse treatment program, it has been known to be used by heroin users in between doses, so they don’t go through withdrawal.
-It has also been known to be used as a primary drug when a user is seeking an opioid-like high by inmates due to its ease of being sneaked into prisons.
+When Suboxone is not being used as a component of a drug abuse treatment program, it has been used by heroin users in between doses, so they don’t go through withdrawal.
+It has also been used as a primary drug when a user is seeking an opioid-like high by inmates due to its ease of being sneaked into prisons.

 Even though it is supposed to be part of a drug treatment program to get you off opioids, there has been a rise in users abusing it.
 According to the DEA, an estimated 21,483 emergency department visits were associated with nonmedical use of buprenorphine in 2011, nearly five times the 4,440 estimated number of buprenorphine ED visits in 2006.
 The American Association of Poison Control